As U.S. infrastructure rapidly ages, organizations have shifted focus to assets that are often out of sight and out of mind – buried linear assets.

-These pipes and tunnels are among some of the oldest structures in our nation, dating back to the 1800s, and have fallen into disrepair due to neglect, increased or unintended use, and many other variables.
-Many system owners have implemented routine condition assessments using CCTV and defect rating systems to determine the deterioration and deficiencies of these pipes.
+These pipes and tunnels are among some of the oldest structures in America, dating back to the 1800s, and have fallen into disrepair due to neglect, increased or unintended use, and many other variables.
+If you’re like most other system owners, you’ve implemented routine condition assessments using CCTV and defect rating systems to determine the deterioration and deficiencies of these pipes.

 Not all pipes are alike

 Estimates place 75% or more of the pipes in a conveyance system to be 12 inches or less, resulting in an abundance of pipe to be reasonably accessible and capable of inspection with standard equipment.

-RedZone’s Responder to the rescue
+RedZone’s Responder® to the rescue

 Due to its incredibly capable cable and winch system, it can successfully traverse 4,000 linear feet of distance in one deployment.
 This ensures reduced traffic control and public disruption from inspection activities.

-Equipped with a 1080p HD lens, Responder allows for a full 360-degree view of the interior of the pipeline, complete with pan/tilt/zoom navigation.
-While CCTV is the backbone of inspection, it can’t provide the full picture, like Responder can.
+Equipped with a 1080p HD lens, Responder® allows for a full 360-degree view of the interior of the pipeline, complete with pan/tilt/zoom navigation.
+While CCTV is the backbone of inspection, it can’t provide the full picture, like Responder® can.

 Multi-sensor inspection for healthier pipes

 Cross-sections of the laser return are compared to the expected diameter.
-This enables Responder to gather corrosion (where the cross-section is larger than the expected diameter) or buildup (where the cross-section is smaller than the expected diameter) measurements.
+This enables Responder® to gather corrosion (where the cross-section is larger than the expected diameter) or buildup (where the cross-section is smaller than the expected diameter) measurements.

 Analyzing the Data

-Because these pipes are below ground, it can be difficult to determine where a pipe might bend or curve in relation to above-ground infrastructure, such as streets or buildings.
+Because these pipes are below ground, it can be difficult to determine where one might bend or curve in relation to above-ground infrastructure, such as streets or buildings.
 In rehabilitation design, this alignment can be used for measuring the curvature of the bends.
 It can also be used for sliplining and mandrel testing.